ibm-cloud-docs/netezza/webconsole/get-strt.md

 After you log in to the {{site.data.keyword.netezza_short}} web console, you are on the home page.

-Choose a light mode or dark mode for your web console.
+Choose a light mode or dark mode for a better web console experience.
 {: tip}